 When investing in non-Nordic securities, funds or other assets, third party managed investments are mainly used.
 These investments are primarily used as a tool in tactical asset allocation when seeking return and secondarily in order to increase diversification.

 The external asset managers and funds managed by them are selected for both companies by the same members of Sampo Group’s Investment Unit.
-The funds are mostly allocated to areas outside the Nordic countries.
+The funds are mostly allocated to areas outside of the Nordic countries.
 Consequently, the risk of unidentified or unwanted concentrations is relatively low.

-Market risks and limits are also controlled by the Investment Control Committee (ICC) in If P&C and Asset and Liability Committees (ALCOs) in Mandatum Life on a monthly basis at a minimum.
+Market risks and limits are also controlled by the Investment Control Committee (ICC) in If P&C and the Asset and Liability Committees (ALCOs) in Mandatum Life on a monthly basis at a minimum.
 These committees are responsible for the control of investment activities within the respective legal entity.

-Mandatum Life has two ALCOs, of which the other controls the segregated assets and liabilities and the other controls the rest of Mandatum Life’s with profit assets and liabilities.
-The ALCOs control that the investment activities are conducted within the limits defined in the Investment Policy approved by the Board and monitors the adequacy of liquidity, profitability and solvency capital in relation to the risks in the balance sheet.
+Mandatum Life has two ALCOs, of which one controls the segregated assets and liabilities and the other controls the rest of Mandatum Life’s with profit assets and liabilities.
+The ALCOs control that the investment activities are conducted within the limits defined in the Investment Policy as approved by the Board and monitors the adequacy of liquidity, profitability and solvency capital in relation to the risks in the balance sheet.
 The ALCOs prepare proposals of Investment Policy to the Board of Directors and report to the Board.